+Participants requiring

+special

+accommodations

+should contact:

+Randy Bateman

+(321) 697-3000,

-Participants requiring special accommodations should contact: Mary Beth Salisbury at (407) 846-4181, 48 hours before the event.
+48 hours before the

+event.

 John Mark Shuffitt Livestock Agent II Marion County Extension Service

 The Institute of Food and Agriculture Sciences is an Equal Employment Opportunity-Affirmative Action Employer authorized to provide research, educational information and other services only to individuals and institutions that function with out regard to race, color, sex, age, handicap or national origin.
 Persons requiring special accommodations should contact the Extension Service one-week in advance of program for assistance.